Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_05_S3.md

 ## Key terminology
 AWS offers object based storage in the form of S3.
 S3 makes use of buckets as a container for objects.
 A single object in S3 has a maximum size of 5TB.
 However, the total size of a bucket is virtually unlimited.

+We can connect to S3 with the browser and http protocol.
+An object consist of:
+- key (name of object)
+- version ID
+- value (actual data)
+- metadata
+- subresources
+- acces control info

+You can connect an instance to S3 ,over the internet using public addresses (vpc, internet gateway) or a private addresses (private connection, S3 gateway endpoint)

 Bucket names must be globally unique.
 That is, even other AWS accounts in different regions cannot share the same bucket name.
 Buckets, and objects within buckets, can be accessed using a URL

 The bucket policy acts as an access control list.
 Data can be encrypted for even further protection.